-The Lower Churchill Project team has confirmed demonstrated in documents provided to MHI by Nalcor that the overall design and engineering for the project is currently 40% complete.
-Statistically Although a comprehensive review of the design was not within the scope of this review, the level of detail provided and evidence in the selected samples of the schedule and budget information supports this degree of completion.
+The Lower Churchill Project team has confirmed that the overall design and engineering for the project is currently 40% complete.58 Although a comprehensive review of the design was not within the scope of this review, the level of detail provided and evidence in the selected samples of the schedule and budget information supports this degree of completion.

-The design and engineering conducted to date are appropriate for a Decision Gate ${\bf 3}$ milestone.
+The design and engineering conducted to date are appropriate for a Decision Gate 3 milestone.